Alex20177/frontEnd/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ##Updated by mi :(

+##This is another change on the issue53 branch
+##Adding new line to issue53 branch